 Benefits of participation include:

-This series from the Alzheimer’s Association is one of the first in the country focused on quality dementia care in long-term care and community-based settings.
+The Alzheimer's and Dementia Care ECHO Program is one of the first in the country focused on quality dementia care in long-term care and community-based settings.
 Topics for the assisted living series are based on the Alzheimer’s Association Dementia Care Practice Recommendations.

 At the completion of the series, participants will have increased knowledge and understanding of person-centered quality dementia care in the following areas: